GabrielGrecu/HR-App/HR-Management/user-management/HELP.md

 The following was discovered as part of building this project:

-* The original package name 'com.nagarro.si.user-management' is invalid and this project uses 'com.nagarro.si.um' instead.
+* The original package name 'com.upt.licenta.user-management' is invalid and this project uses 'com.upt.si.um' instead.

 # Getting Started